eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 ## Contributing your recipe to Bioconda

-If you would like to contribute your recipe back to the Bioconda repository, please follow the Bioconda guideline carefully.
+If you would like to contribute your recipe back to the Bioconda repository, please follow the [Bioconda guidelines](https://bioconda.github.io/contributor/guidelines.html).
 At step 4, you will need to fork the Bioconda repository.
 The basic workflow is:

 1. Fork the official Bioconda recipe repository.
 2. Write a recipe or start with the example template.